Donald Trump: The Origin Story of an American Actor, Part 3/7

 That man was Benito Mussolini.
-Mussolini was the raging, dictatorial Fascist and close personal ally to Adolf Hitler.
+Mussolini, that is, the raging, dictatorial Fascist and close personal ally of Adolf Hitler.

-The man believed to have pulled the trigger on Tresca was Carmine Galante.(45)(46) Galante was arrested for the assassination of Carlo Tresca, his car was found abandoned two blocks away from the scene of the crime.
-But once again, the police never assembled enough evidence to secure a conviction.(45)
+The man believed to have pulled the trigger on Tresca was Carmine Galante.(47)(48) Galante was arrested for the assassination of Carlo Tresca, his car was found abandoned two blocks away from the scene of the crime.
+But once again, the police never assembled enough evidence to secure a conviction.(47)

 That’s right, Carmine Galante was so verifiably evil, that the even Catholic Church didn’t want to be associated with him after his death.

 Should it surprise us to learn who else was a major client of Roy Cohn?
-Why, it’s none other than the Roman Catholic Archdiocese of New York!(49)
+Why, it’s none other than the Roman Catholic Archdiocese of New York!(51)

-Morality compels us to speak honestly about one of the most impactful footprints the Catholic Church is responsible for having imprinted upon every part of the world its tentacles have reached.
+Here, common sense morality compels us to speak honestly about one of the most impactful footprints the Catholic Church is responsible for having imprinted upon seemingly every part of the world its tentacles have reached.
 It’s a deeply uncomfortable subject, but uncomfortable as it may feel, responsible adults simply have to acknowledge what an overwhelming cascade of historical evidence and living personal testimonies unambiguously reveal.

-The fact is this: the Catholic Church has a centuries long history of raping and sexually abusing young children.(50)
+The fact is this: the Catholic Church has a centuries long history of sexually abusing young children.(52)

-The rape of children has been a tradition in the Catholic Church dating back at least 1,000 years.(51)
+In fact, sexually abusing children has been a tradition in the Catholic Church dating back at least 1,000 years.(53)

 As far back as the Middle Ages, in the year 1049 AD, the first known whistleblower emerged from within the Church’s ranks.
-An Italian man named Peter Damian, a Benedictine Monk in fact, wrote the world’s first book documenting the culture of child-rape that had emerged in the Catholic Church all those many hundreds of years ago.(51)
+An Italian man named Peter Damian, a Benedictine Monk, in fact, wrote the world’s first book documenting the culture of child sex-abuse that had emerged in the Catholic Church all those many hundreds of years ago.(53)